srgk26/EasyPlotting.jl/README.md

 ```
 using Pkg
-if haskey(Pkg.installed(), "Easyplotting") == false
+if haskey(Pkg.installed(), "EasyPlotting") == false
     Pkg.add(PackageSpec(url="https://github.com/JuliaGraphics/Gtk.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/PlotlyJS.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/ORCA.jl.git")); Pkg.add(PackageSpec(url="https://github.com/JuliaIO/ImageMagick.jl.git")) ## Pre-installing dependencies manually due to non-detection of these pkgs in path
-    Pkg.add(PackageSpec(url="https://github.com/srgk26/Easyplotting.jl.git")) ## Install Easyplotting.jl package
+    Pkg.add(PackageSpec(url="https://github.com/srgk26/EasyPlotting.jl.git")) ## Install EasyPlotting.jl package
 end
-using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
+using EasyPlotting; retry(EasyPlotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

 Press enter.
 If this is your first time using this package, it could 20-30 min for the full installation process.

 ***Kindly take note that pressing the 'Plot' button the first time may give an error.
 Kindly ignore the error message and try again, it will work from the second time.***

-If you have already installed this Easyplotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt:
+If you have already installed this EasyPlotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt:

 ```
-using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))()
+using EasyPlotting; retry(EasyPlotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))()
 ```

-***Updating Easyplotting.jl***
+***Updating EasyPlotting.jl***

-There will be regular updates to this Easyplotting.jl package.
-If you already have Easyplotting installed in your system, simply copy and paste:
+There will be regular updates to this EasyPlotting.jl package.
+If you already have EasyPlotting installed in your system, simply copy and paste:

 ```
-using Pkg; Pkg.update("Easyplotting"); Pkg.build("Easyplotting")
+using Pkg; Pkg.update("EasyPlotting"); Pkg.build("EasyPlotting")
 ```

 This fetches the latest updates into your local system.
 Then simply use the package as per normal.

 ## Linux Usage

 Linux users, please refrain from installing Julia with your respective package managers.
-Julia compiled from source using your package manager produces build error (for the 'Arpack' dependency) when building this Easyplotting.jl package, which affects other downstream processes.
+Julia compiled from source using your package manager produces build error (for the 'Arpack' dependency) when building this EasyPlotting.jl package, which affects other downstream processes.
 Instead:

 1. Install the 'Generic Linux Binaries for x86' official package from https://julialang.org/downloads/.
 2. Create a symbolic link of the downloaded julia binary inside the `/usr/local/bin` folder.
 Assuming you have extracted the Tarballs into your home folder (i.e. `$HOME`), copy and paste in the terminal: